Rin-Li/sampling_CBF/README.md

 $$

 where:
-- $ h(x) $ represents the safe set, ensuring it remains non-negative.
+- $h(x)$ represents the safe set, ensuring it remains non-negative.
-- The function $ h(x) $ can be formulated as a distance function to an obstacle.
+- The function $h(x)$ can be formulated as a distance function to an obstacle.
 - Only the closest obstacle is considered rather than all obstacles in the region.

 ## Example: Single Integrator System